nadsbuhdha/portfolio-project-2/README.md

 ## Technologies used

-HTML5 – for structuring the website
+* HTML5 – for structuring the website
-CSS3 – for styling the website
+* CSS3 – for styling the website
-Javascript - for the functionality of the game Balsamiq – for wireframes of the site
+* Javascript - for the functionality of the game
+* Balsamiq – for wireframes of the site
-Googlefonts – for Indie flower font resizepixel – for compressing images and converting image files Font awesome – for site icons
+* Googlefonts – for Indie flower font
+* Resizepixel – for compressing images and converting image files
+* Font awesome – for site icons
-W3C Markup and Jigsaw validation - used to test and validate the HTML and CSS Jshint - used to test and validate the javascript files
+* W3C Markup and Jigsaw validation - used to test and validate the HTML and CSS
+* Jshint - used to test and validate the javascript files

 ## Testing